 Parent administrators of the Year group site are in a volunteer role and are not required to act as a conduit to the School on behalf of a Year group.

 Any queries about the use of Facebook, Instagram and other forms of social media for communication between families at the School can and should be referred to the Director of Community Engagement.

 Social media can be defined as how we use technology to communicate and connect with others.
 Despite the range of positive uses for social media, there are also several ethical and legal issues associated with its use.

 Many people may hold the mistaken belief that anything published online will be without legal consequence.
 However, parents should be aware that several potential legal liabilities may arise, particularly about reputational damage and defamation issues.

 Parents can ensure they abide by the laws and the School’s expectations of its parents, by complying with the following:

-- Email addresses of parents, staff and students should not be given to other people without their express consent.
+Email addresses of parents, staff and students should not be given to other people without express consent.

 Parents are not permitted to make contact with other students via any form of social media without the express consent of the student’s parents.